The Editor Suggests :

 tiqsi,teqsi, ticci, tixsi: (n) Fundament; base; origin; foundation.
 (2) Dirt; dregs; sediment.
 RS

 Tiqsi Muyu, Teqse Muyu, Texemuyo, Tixsi Muyu: (n) Energy of the universe, the web of all creation.
 Earth, universe, space, time.
 QP Planet earth; world.
-RS (See, Kontiki.)
+RS A highly animated Cosmos; the living universe of creative light and love.
+PSPM Seed ring or circle of origin; the conscious universe or animated, divine cosmos; the universe, seen as a conscious force or being.
+ANON1 (See, Kontiki.)

 titi: (n) Mother/sister jaguar.

-Titicaca: Lake Titicaca should actually have been called Lake Titicala (Puma rock), but a transliteration error to Spanish resulted in the last part of the name being as it is.
+Titicaca: (n) Lake Titicaca should actually have been called Lake Titicala (Puma rock), but a transliteration error to Spanish resulted in the last part of the name being as it is.
 OWJ It means gray puma in Aymara.
 One of the legends of the lake is that a couple were sailing in a reed boat and came upon many dead gray pumas floating on the water, so the couple named the lake after the pumas.
 Another legend says that the Inca brought pumas to the island to guard the sacred rock, Taypyquala.
 The pumas liked the rock so much they would sit on it all day.
 Soon, the people began to call it titiquala (gray puma).
 The Island of the Sun, where the rock was located, was called Titiquala Island, and soon the lake took on the name.
-IGMP (See, Lake Titicaca, Appendix B, qaqa).
+IGMP The meaning of the name Titicaca is uncertain, but it has been variously translated as Rock of the Puma or Crag of Lead.
+WBC (See, Lake Titicaca, Appendix B, qaqa).

-Artist’s sketch of Tiwanako as it might have looked, showing the Puma and
+Artist's sketch of Tiwanako as it might have looked, showing Akapana Temples.

 Tocapo Wiracocha: (n) The name of the youngest son of Wiracocha.